cjska-team/Contest-Judging-System-for-KA/Client/README.md

 # Client
 ## This is our actual client application that will eventually run the contest judging system.
 For now, though, it just shows a list of the contests that the judge can use to browse the contests.
 * `index.html` runs the main application.
-We name it `index.html` so one only has to visit the root of the `Client` folder in order to reach the application.
+We name it `index.html` so one only has to visit the root of the `Client` folder to reach the application.
 * `contest.html` is used for viewing entries to a specific contest.
 * `entry.html` is used for viewing a specific entry.
 * `stylesheets` holds all of the CSS files for the application.